-A rental property is only valuable to you if there is a person willing and able to use your property and pay you rent.
+A rental property is only valuable to you if a person is willing and able to use your property and pay you rent.
 If you buy a house standing by itself in the middle of a desert, your prospects of finding a paying tenant are poor.
-You want a hassle-free cash-flow property near lots of well paid people.
+You want a hassle-free cash-flow property near lots of well-paid people.
 Those people want to live near their jobs and the amenities they enjoy.

 1) Large and Growing Population

-Population centers have upwards or downwards momentum.
+Population centers have upward or downward momentum.
 If a city is growing, it will likely continue to grow.
-A city losing population has a hard time stopping that trend.
+A city's losing population has a hard time stopping that trend.
 As a population center starts to grow, the growth fuels itself.
 More people attract more people and the rate of growth can be dramatic.

 You can find lots of information on population trends and housing trends at www.census.gov and www.ofheo.gov.